Aliases for BCL3 Gene

 GeneCards Summary for BCL3 Gene

-BCL3 (B-Cell CLL/Lymphoma 3) is a Protein Coding gene.
-Diseases associated with BCL3 include Lymphoma and Chronic Lymphocytic Leukemia.
-Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and TNF signaling pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein binding, bridging.
+BCL3 (B Cell CLL/Lymphoma 3) is a Protein Coding gene.
+Diseases associated with BCL3 include Lymphoma and B-Cell Lymphomas.
+Among its related pathways are Common Cytokine Receptor Gamma-Chain Family Signaling Pathways and C-type lectin receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein binding, bridging.
 An important paralog of this gene is NFKBIE.

 UniProtKB/Swiss-Prot for BCL3 Gene